-Trump, outgoing director pick different leaders for consumer agency
+Trump, outgoing director pick leaders for consumer agency

 In yet even more fine print, the administration can appoint a current government official into a new job as long as they are confirmed by the Senate under the Federal Vacancies Act to serve in an acting capacity.
 The official is not required to leave their current position to fill the new role until a permanent replacement is confirmed by the Senate.

-The Consumer Financial Protection Bureau is a government agency created after the 2008 financial crisis to protect consumers and keep an eye on Wall Street.
+Like many Republicans, Mulvaney has been a staunch critic of the consumer watchdog agency.

-Mulvaney, like many Republicans, has been a staunch critic of the consumer watchdog agency he's now been appointed to lead.
-While serving in Congress, he voted in favor of killing the agency.
+While serving in Congress, he voted in favor of killing the CFPB, which was created after the financial crisis to protect consumers and keep an eye on Wall Street.

-He and other opponents argue the agency has too much power and installs unduly harsh regulations, and has worked alongside Trump to roll back some of the rules they have pinned as anti-business.
+Mulvaney and other opponents have argued that the agency has too much power, saying it installs unduly harsh regulations.
+He has worked alongside Trump to roll back some of the rules they have pinned as anti-business.

 Earlier this month, Trump signed legislation repealing a rule issued by the CFPB that made it easier for consumers to team up to sue banks and credit card companies.

 Some Republicans had called for Cordray's firing, saying his regulatory authority has lacked oversight during his tenure at the consumer agency.
-But the law forbids Trump from firing the consumer agency's director without cause.

 Proponents of the Consumer Financial Protection Bureau say it plays a key role in preventing big business from preying on the little guy.

-In his exit letter, Cordray said the consumer agency's work is "vital" to the U.S. economy.
+In his exit letter, Cordray said the consumer agency's work is "vital" to the US economy.

 "We have returned almost $12 billion to more than 30 million consumers who had been cheated or mistreated by banks or other large financial companies," he wrote.